Krishnanandh16/PortfolioProjects/Nashville housing data cleaning/README.md

 In this cleaning the standarizing of date column ,splitting the address into diferent columns like city, state

-Remove the duplicate etc was carried out
+Remove the duplicate etc.  were carried out

 Removal of unneccessary columns